unegma/unegma-legal/README.md

 * Us/We/Our - Unegma
 * You - the Client

-## Code Usage/Ownership
+## IP rights

+As far as possible, in all jurisdictions, the work we do for you is yours, and we waive any future IP rights over it (grant a perpetual usage license in the UK).
+We do however request permission to add you to our website as a partner, and to use your company logo as part of our promotional material unless otherwise agreed.

-You own the 'business logic' from which code is constructed.
-You own any code libraries/programs which are created especially to execute your business logic.
-We will sometimes use our own libraries within projects: these contain code, which usually performs common tasks, such as data access and data processing, and which could be used within any other project without exposing any client's unique business logic or sensitive data.
+In the case of software, we will sometimes use our own libraries within projects: these contain code which could be used within any other project without exposing any client's unique business logic or data.

+## Advisory and Project Management

+We are aware that each company has its own structure and way of working; if you do not have a Project Management system in place, we will suggest our own tools and methodologies (following Agile principles as best as possible).

+Unegma LTD is not a qualified legal or financial body and, whilst we endevour to keep up with changes in these areas, any advice given by Unegma LTD does not constitute professional advice in these fields.

+## Third Party Providers

+We will sometimes use third party providers to complete supplementary work which falls within the scope of our responsibilities.
+Any delegated work will be done in such a way as to protect the identity and the business aims and objectives of the Client.

+## Non Compete

+Sometimes you may need us to work with your third party providers.
+We will not seek out our own contracts with your third party providers without your explicit approval whilst we are working for you, and for a pre-agreed period of time after (unless a prior relationship with the third party was in place).
+We will also not seek to employ a member of the Client's staff should they leave the Client, unless there is explicit approval from the Client.

-## Code validation
+## Invoices

-If appropriate, we will give you an opportunity to validate important algorithms before their usage.
-In these instances, if you or someone on your team, or an external third party, has the ability to verify important functionality before it is run on important data, then it is your responsibility to do so, and we will accept no responsibility for any oversight in these circumstances.

-If your team does not have the capabilities for extensive code audits, we will aim to work with you as closely as possible through a number of example scenarios, until both parties are confident that running a script on live data, will have as little potential for any unforseen consequences; In the case of an event such as this, we will aim to work with you as closely and quickly as possible to rectify any unintended consequences or circumstances.
+If invoices are unable to be paid on time, please speak to us and we will seek to come to some arrangement with you.
+In the event of no agreed arrangment, Unegma LTD will reduce it's time working with the Client (no matter the deadline of the project), until there has been a new arrangement.

 ## Backups and Data